Basci0/Basci0/README.md

-# Hi there, I'm Basci! 🦆
+# Basci!🦆

+Hi there I'm Basci and i like coding.

+I have some experience in golang, git, bash and Rust.